 The manufacturing and operations of the biologics and medical devices divisions are organized separately while products from both are marketed through several channels including independent distributors, joint development projects and our direct sales network, which we began to implement in the last half of 2009.
-In 2010, we incurred approximately \$8 million of sales and marketing expenses and expect this amount to increase to approximately \$20 million in 2011.
-We anticipate the increased sales and marketing expenses to be funded from operating cash flow.
-In addition, we currently anticipate that we will need to spend between \$4 and \$5 million over the next five years in order to increase, expand or update our existing facilities to meet our expected growth over that period.
+We currently anticipate that we will need to spend between \$4 and \$5 million over the next five years in order to increase, expand or update our existing facilities to meet our expected growth over that period.
 The focus of our efforts and the use of the proceeds from the recent bridge financings and the private placement have been used, and will continue to be used, to, expand our direct sales network.
 To date, we have reached our goal and established 13 regions with a regional vice-president in charge of all activities within the region and have hired and trained 52 sales representatives.